Blog/virtual-assistant-services

 Choosing the Right Package

-The clearest signal for which tier you need is your current workload.
+The clearest signal for which package you need is your current workload.
 If you are spending more than 10-15 hours per week on tasks that do not require your specific expertise, a full-time dedicated package will pay for itself quickly.
-If your support needs are genuinely narrow -- a few hours of recurring work per week -- a part-time package makes sense as a starting point, with the expectation that you will move to full-time as the relationship matures.

-The mistake most businesses make is underbuying and then managing the gaps themselves, which negates the savings.
-A part-time VA at $200/month who creates 5 hours of management overhead per week costs more in real terms than a full-time VA at $1,000/month who runs independently.
+The mistake most businesses make is underbuying to save money, then managing the gaps themselves - which negates the savings and adds frustration.
+A full-time VA at $1,600/month who runs independently costs far less in real terms than any arrangement that creates ongoing management overhead.

 Frequently Asked Questions